A quotient criterion for syzygies in equivariant cohomology: Introduction

-Theorem~\ref{thm:3:intro-partial-exactness} interpolates between the classical statement that the restriction map~$\HT^{*}(X)\to\HT^{*}(X_{0})$ is injective if and only if $\HT^{*}(X)$ is torsion-free and a result of Atiyah and Bredon~\cite[Main Lemma]{Bredon:1974} saying that the whole sequence~\eqref{eq:3:atiyah-bredon} is exact if $\HT^{*}(X)$ is free.
+Theorem\nobreakspace \ref {thm:3:intro-partial-exactness} interpolates between the classical statement that the restriction map~\(\HT^{*}(X)\to\HT^{*}(X_{0})\) is injective if and only if \(\HT^{*}(X)\) is torsion-free and a result of Atiyah and Bredon~\cite[Main Lemma]{Bredon:1974} saying that the whole sequence~\eqref{eq:3:atiyah-bredon} is exact if \(\HT^{*}(X)\) is free.

-Equally important is the case~$j=2$, which states that the ``Chang--Skjelbred sequence''
+Equally important is the case~\(j=2\), which states that the \emph{Chang--Skjelbred sequence}

-is exact if and only if $\HT^{*}(X)$ is a reflexive $R$-module (a second syzygy).
-In this case one can efficiently compute $\HT^{*}(X)$ out of data related only to the fixed points and the $1$-dimensional orbits (``GKM method'').
-It turns out that for a Poincaré duality space~$X$ the second syzygies also characterize the perfection of the equivariant Poincaré pairing, see~\citeorbits{Prop.~5.8}.
+is exact if and only if \(\HT^{*}(X)\) is a reflexive \(R\)-module (a second syzygy).
+In this case one can efficiently compute \(\HT^{*}(X)\) out of data related only to the fixed points and the \(1\)-dimensional orbits.
+This is sometimes called the ``GKM method'' after work of Goresky--Kottwitz--MacPherson~\cite[Thm.~7.2]{GoreskyKottwitzMacPherson:1998}.
+If \(X\) satisfies Poincaré duality, then the second syzygies also characterize the perfection of the equivariant Poincaré pairing \citeorbitsone{Prop.~5.8}.

-One would therefore like to to have an easy criterion to decide whether or not $\HT^{*}(X)$ is a certain syzygy.
-In this paper we provide such a criterion for a large class of $T$-spaces~$X$.
-Specifically, we assume the following: \begin{enumerate} \item $X$ is an orientable connected smooth $T$-manifold, \item $H^{*}(X)$ is finite-dimensional, and \item $X_{r-1}$, the complement of the full-dimensional orbits, is the union of finitely many closed connected submanifolds of codimension~$2$. \end{enumerate}
+One would therefore like to have an easy criterion to decide whether or not \(\HT^{*}(X)\) is a certain syzygy.
+In this paper we provide such a criterion for smooth \(T\)-manifolds, possibly non-compact and{\slash}or non-orientable.

-Smooth toric varieties and, more generally, torus manifolds \cite{MasudaPanov:2006} and open torus manifolds \cite{Masuda:2006} are of this form.
-Our class also includes interesting $T$-manifolds whose fixed point set is not discrete, for example the ``mutants'' constructed in~\cite{FranzPuppe:2008}.

-Let $X$ be a $T$-manifold satisfying our assumptions.
-We call the closure~$P$ of a connected component of~$(X_{i}\setminus X_{i-1})/T$ a face of~$X/T$ of rank~$i$.
-If all isotropy groups are connected, then the orbit space is a manifold with corners, and $P$ is a face of~$X/T$ in the usual sense.
-Filtering $P$ according to the rank of its faces leads to a complex~$\Bc^{*}(P)$ with